chantastic/sites/chan.dev/src/content/posts/show-more-component.md

   - tutorial
 ---

-This totorial is a complete guide to basic react hooks.
+This tutorial is a complete guide to basic react hooks.
-It demonstratens simple implementations of `useState`, `useEffect`, `useRef`, `useContext`, and `useId` in a familiar, real-world component.
+It demonstrates simple implementations of `useState`, `useEffect`, `useRef`, `useContext`, and `useId` in a familiar, real-world component.

 ## Contents